HealthInformaticsUT/CohortContrast/README.md

     "Visit detail"
   ),
   prevalenceCutOff = 2.5,
-  topDogs = FALSE, # Number of features to export presenceFilter = 0.2, # 0-1, percentage of people who must have the chosen feature present complementaryMappingTable = FALSE, # A table for manual concept_id and concept_name mapping (merge) createC2TInput = FALSE,
+  topK = FALSE, # Number of features to export presenceFilter = 0.2, # 0-1, percentage of people who must have the chosen feature present complementaryMappingTable = FALSE, # A table for manual concept_id and concept_name mapping (merge) createC2TInput = FALSE,